 |2x4s, 2x6s, nails

 The Building Lifeguard Stands video is brought to us by Suzy Homesteader of the Rockies.
 She not only explains how she built her giant lifeguard stand, but she also gives you plenty to think about before you build a large structure like a lifeguard stand.
 The project is fairly easy to make even though it’s huge, and it only requires plenty of time and lumber.
 Since there is so much lumber involved, it’s probably best to use a table saw to cut through the wood faster.

 The DIY Pallet Project…Lifeguard Chair is brought to us by UNDERSTANDABLY RANDOM, and it provides us with a plan to use an old pallet to make our lifeguard chair.
 The tutorial is short but easy to follow, and there are very few materials required outside of the old pallet.
 You could probably complete this project in a day or two without special tools.

-8. DIY Lifeguard Chair – Build an Adirondack Chair by April Wilkerson
+7. DIY Adirondack Lifeguard Chair by April Wilkerson

 This project is not exactly a lifeguard chair, but it is pretty high and would work well as a lifeguard seat for swimming around the home.
 This project uses some advanced tools, and it’s better suited to more experienced woodworkers, but it provides an excellent step by step guide to follow if you have the tools.